vrealize-network-insight/vrni-rule-import-vmc-nsxt/README.md

 ## VMware NSX-T

-There are 2 output options for this script, one being NSX-T Manager.
+There are two output options for this script, one being NSX-T Manager.

 ```shell
 # python vRNI_DFW_Rule_to_VMC_and_NSXT_Import.py \